 Our business is primarily concentrated in areas of the soft floorcovering markets which include broadloom carpet, carpet tiles and rugs.
 However, over the past few years, there has been a significant shift in the flooring marketplace as hard surface products have grown at a rate much faster than soft surface products.
 We have responded to this accelerated shift to hard surface flooring by launching several initiatives in both our residential and commercial brands.
 Our commercial brands offer luxury vinyl flooring ("LVF") products under the Calibré brand in the commercial markets.
-Our residential brands, Dixie Home and Masland Residential, offer Stainmaster® PetProtectTM luxury vinyl flooring.
-Beginning in the third quarter of 2018, our residential brand Fabrica began offering a high-end engineered wood line.
+Our residential brands, Dixie Home and Masland Residential, offer Stainmaster® PetProtectTM and TRUCORTM vinyl flooring.
+Our new residential branded TRUCORTM SPC luxury vinyl flooring program has begun to gain traction in the market and we will begin expanding our Fabrica wood program during the second half of 2019.
 In addition, we have expanded our soft surface product lines to take advantage of opportunities we perceive in the marketplace.
-During the third quarter of 2018, we began shipment of our new Envision 6.6 collection.
+In April 2019, we launched Masland California Classics.
+This collection of 16 styles is finished and distributed out of our Santa Anna, California facility.
+In our Dixie Home line, we are expanding the Pacific Living quick ship program, growing our offering from 10 to 19 styles with new retail displays and updated colors.
+Our Masland and Dixie Home customers in the western United States will benefit from the expansion of this program.
+Our Envision 6.6 collection, introduced in April of 2019, has been well received in the marketplace.
 This new program is an extension of our Dixie Home line of products with high-end designs at moderate price points aimed at reaching a wider range of customers.
 We have also updated our eNergy main street commercial collection to bring the latest styling and color selection to this segment of the market.